Colored vertex models and $k$-tilings of the Aztec diamond: Conclusion and open questions

 \begin{problem} In this paper we compute the arctic curves of the $k$-tilings of the Aztec diamond of rank $m$ when $t=0,1,\infty$.
 (The case $t=1$ is the uniform case and we get back Theorem \ref{arcticthm}.)
 Our current techniques do not generalize to any other values of $t$.
 It is a challenging open problem to compute the arctic curves of the $k$-tilings of the Aztec diamond of rank $m$ when $m \rightarrow\infty$ and $t\neq 0,1$ or $\infty$.
 See Figure \ref{fig:ArcticCurveDomino256} for an example.
-We conjecture that the arctic curve is the same for any $0\le t\le 1$ and $1/t$ (up to the reflection $y=x$).
-See Figure \ref{david}. \end{problem}
+In \cite[Corollary 4.4.9]{AndrewThesis}, the second author proves that if the arctic curve exists for $0\le t\le 1$ then it is the same for $1/t$ (up to the reflection $y=x$).
+See Figure \ref{david}.
+We also conjecture that the $k$-tilings have the same arctic curve for all the colors. \end{problem}

 \begin{problem} In Appendix \ref{ap:a} we discuss lozenge $k$-tilings of the $a\times b\times c$ hexagon.
-We define their interactions using a vertex model (white vertices with $x_i=q^{i-1}$).
+We define their interactions using a vertex model as well (in fact, we use the white vertices with $x_i=q^{i-1}$).
 When $t=1$, the generating polynomial of such tilings is equal to:

 When $t=0$, the generating polynomial of such tilings is equal to: